Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-three.md

 `private var captureSessionManager: CaptureSessionManager?`

-Add the class conformance `AVCaptureVideoDataOutputSampleBufferDelegate` to `ExtensionStreamSource` in its class declaration right after `CMIOExtensionStreamSource` so we can a callback when there are captured buffers in the extension.
+Add the class conformance `AVCaptureVideoDataOutputSampleBufferDelegate` to `ExtensionStreamSource` in its class declaration right after `CMIOExtensionStreamSource` so we can get a callback when there are captured buffers in the extension.

-change the functions `func startStream()` and `func stopStream()` to this, so instead of starting the old streaming code they start and stop the `captureSession`:
+change the functions `func startStream()` and `func stopStream()` to this, so instead of controlling the old streaming code they start and stop the `captureSession`:

 ```
     func startStream() throws {